edumtto/employee-directory/README.md

     - Xcode 14.2

 ## Steps to run the app
-    1. Clone the repository: "git@github.com:edumtto/employee-directory.git";
-    2. Open EmployeeDirectory.xcodeproj;
+    1. Open EmployeeDirectory.xcodeproj;
-    3. Build and execute.
+    2. Build and execute.

 ## What areas of the app did you focus on?
     - Network layer;
-    - VIP architecture.
+    - VIP architecture and data flow.

 ## What was the reason for your focus?
 What problems were you trying to solve?
     - Network layer: to create a reusable component to make api calls;